 Finding the Square of a Room

-Finding square to a room or wall that is square is just the matter of some simple math. length X’s Width, right.
+Finding square to a room or wall that is square is just a matter of some simple math. length X’s Width, right.
 Of course.
-Like the in the example below its’ a simple space of 12 feet by 20 feet =240 square feet.
+Like in the example below its’ a simple space of 12 feet by 20 feet =240 square feet.

 But now the out of square room or area.

 Well, it doesn’t have to be so hard.
 Measure the from one wall to the other finding the shortest distance.
 Now do the other two walls.

 Now that you have the areas with the shortest distance measure out from the corner 3 feet and the other at 4 feet.
 Like in the picture below.
 Now measure diagonally from the three-foot and 4-foot marks.
 You’ll know when you are perfectly square when you have five feet.

 Once you have that down it’s time to use a snap line and follow the 3 foot and 4 lines to the walls.
 Now you’ll really get to see just how out of square your room is.

 If you were going to be installing something like laminate flooring or ceramic tile I like to snap my lines and start on the lines for the tile and then go backward in the out of square areas.
 However, that doesn’t work well with laminate flooring because it likes to slide all over the place.
 So what I do is just screw down a straight board right on the floor next to one of my lines in the direction that I’m installing the floor and then return to install it going backward.

 I would be really surprised and not trust a contractor that doesn’t know about the 3-4-5 rule.
 I mean didn’t everyone learn the Pythagorean theorem?
 LOL, Yeah I don’t think so.